jamstackpress/jamstackpress/readme.txt

 = 0.1.0 =
 * Major changes (see readme)
 * The plugin now extends the WP-JSON API

+= 0.1.1 =
+* Fix dependencies missing